undeadzy/q3dmplayer_urbanterror/README.md

 There's a similarly named project (Q3DMParse) that's for only parsing the demo file.
 It's much faster but it doesn't update all of the client side metadata and it has a lot of #ifdefs.
-This is a much approach but slower.
+This is a much more comprehensive approach since it runs the QVM code but it is slower.

 This now uses a SQLite3 backend to store messages since Com_Printf is unreliable (skips output at higher timescale).
 This sql log is very minimal